A stochastic approach to path-dependent nonlinear Kolmogorov equations via BSDEs with time-delayed generators and

-\begin{remark} In order to show the existence and uniqueness of a solution to the backward part of system (\ref{FBSDE 2}), we will use a standard Banach's fixed point argument.
-For that we are obliged to impose that $K$ or $\delta$ should be small enough, see, e.g. restriction (\ref{restriction 1}).
-Also, in order to obtain the continuity of $Y^{t,\phi}$ with respect to $\phi$ we are obliged to impose restriction (\ref{restriction 2}).
+\begin{remark} In order to show the existence and uniqueness of a solution to the backward part of system (\ref{FBSDE 2}) and to obtain the continuity of $Y^{t,\phi }$ with respect to $\phi $ we are forced to impose that $K$ or $\delta $ are small enough.